COVID-19 Symptom: Cough

 Q: Why is a COVID cough worse at night?

-A cough will often get worse at night when lying down.
-This position allows the mucus to pool at the back of the throat.
-Using an additional pillow to elevate your head can help to alleviate the amount of post-nasal drip.
+A: A cough often gets worse at night when lying down.
+This position allows mucus to pool at the back of the throat.
+Elevating your head with an additional pillow can help alleviate the amount of post-nasal drip.